AwesomeJackify/astro-media/src/content/blog/costs-calculator.md

 - **Personal Portfolio**: 20 base hours `numOfPages^1.3 + 20`
 - **Service Business**: 40 base hours plus `numOfPages^1.3 * 1.5 + 40`
-- **E-Commerce**: 100 base hours `numOfPages^1.3 * 2 + 100`, and doubles the small agency base cost as their team is smaller and the project is alot more work than the other website types.
+- **E-Commerce**: 100 base hours `numOfPages^1.3 * 2 + 100`, and doubles the small agency base cost as their team is smaller and the project is a lot more work than the other website types.

 ### Maintenance Costs